 As we’ve noted throughout this guide, some Airbnb rentals are marked as “suitable for events.”
 Others are not.
 Make sure to use search filters, so that you’re only looking at venues that allow weddings.
 If you’re not sure, the answer is probably no. Trying to deceive your host could result in a cancellation and a ban from the platform.

-Now you know you can host your wedding at your chosen venue.
-The next question is whether you want to.
-To make this decision, go see the venue in person if at all possible.
+Now that you know you can host your wedding at your chosen venue, the next question to confront is whether you want to.
+To make this decision, go see the venue in person, if at all possible.

 Message the Host: Ask if it would be possible to set up a short visit to look over the home and grounds.
 Even if the calendar is booked solid, you could always slip in at the same time as the cleaning crew.

 Book the Venue for the Night: In some cases, this might be a major expense, so you could always try splitting it with a few friends for a quick getaway.
 Whatever the price, knowing whether or not it’s the right site for your wedding is invaluable.

 Once you’re 100 percent sure that you’ve found your dream venue, it’s time to book your stay.
 Checking in early can give you extra time to iron out the details of the decor while extending your stay for a few days beyond the wedding can give you time to relax and unwind after the big day.

 There’s no way around it—planning a wedding at an Airbnb can be more work than booking a conventional venue.
 It’s the furthest thing from an all-inclusive venue, considering in most cases, you’ll need to completely organize the space and celebration on your own.

 That is unless you have the help of a wedding planner.